Neels669/printf/README.md

 This is our header file with all function prototypes

 * _printf.c

-This is the main function that has two arguments: int _printf(const char *format, ...);
+This is the main function that has two arguments:int _printf(const char *format, ...);

 Since we will use a cariable of functions, so we just use the syntax(...)

 * Checkit.c

 This is where we have declared and stored our list of arguments

 * print_cent.c